-Rabbits share their history as on-and-off domesticated animals with feral horses.
-Although living in the wilderness, they were very early on considered a nice supplement and hence “farmed” and domesticated for different purposes
+Rabbits share their history as intermittently domesticated animals with feral horses.
+Although wild animals, they were very early on considered a nice supplement and hence “farmed” and domesticated for different purposes

-What exactly is the situation with wild rabbits in Europe?
+What exactly is the advantage of wild rabbits in Europe?
 In Scandinavia?
 When did they arrive?
 And from where?
 Should they be considered an invasive species?

 Ancient Rabbits

-When the Romans arrived in present-day Spain, they already encountered rabbits.
-Varro, for instance, wrote about how he instructed his wife to keep rabbits in her Leparium, i.e., “hare yard,” and fatten them in cages before slaughter (De Re Rustica, chapter 3.12).
-A particular delicacy was unborn rabbit kits, which were considered a special treat.
-Pliny the Elder mentioned them as a highly delicate dish (Naturalis Historia 8.55).
-Nevertheless, the geographer Strabo reports that Roman immigrants to the Balearic Islands (Mallorca, etc.) complained that rabbits were so numerous that they appealed to Emperor Augustus to send a Roman legion to eradicate the animals.
-Pliny also noted that rabbits had dug tunnels around Tarragona’s fortifications, undermining them completely.
+When the Romans arrived in present-day Spain c.
+200 BC, they must have encountered rabbits.
+The Roman polymath, Marcus Terrentius Varro (116–27 BC) who sojourned there, who wrote a book based on his experience to his wife, instructed her to keep rabbits in her leparium, i.e., “hare yard,” and fatten them in rabbit-hutches before slaughter (De Re Rustica, chapter 3.12).
+A particular delicacy was unborn rabbit phoetuses, which, somewhat gruseom, were considered a special treat.
+Pliny the Elder (AD 23/24–79) mentioned them as a highly delicate dish (Naturalis Historia 8.55).
+Nevertheless, the geographer Strabo (63/64 BC – AD 24 )reports that Roman immigrants to the Balearic Islands (Mallorca, etc.) complained that rabbits were so numerous that they appealed to Emperor Augustus to send a Roman legion to eradicate the animals.
+Pliny also noted elsewhere that rabbits had dug tunnels around Tarragona’s fortifications, undermining them completely.
+It appears that rabbits were early on cinsidered a blessing in disguise.

-On the other hand, archaeology has shown that the small animal was a favourite delicacy on the Iberian Peninsula and in southwestern France as early as Epipaleolithic, Mesolithic, and Neolithic times, i.e., between 20,000 and 10,000 BC.
-Archaeologists have thus been able to map that Stone Age people’s hunting of these animals was done with nets.
-This hunting was common as it did not require as much energy investment as big game hunting.
+Not so in Prehistory.
+Archaeology has shown that the small animal was a favourite delicacy on the Iberian Peninsula and in southwestern France as early as in Epipaleolithic, Mesolithic, and Neolithic times, i.e., between 20,000 and 10,000 BC.
+Archaeologists have thus been able to map that Stone Age people’s hunted these animals with nets.
+This hunting practice was probably common as it might not require as much investment in energy as big game hunting.
+Children could easily participate.
 Also, the soft skin must have been a significant byproduct.

-The story goes that French rabbits were pushed into Spain during the last ice age, around 18,000 BC, only to re-invade France after the end of the ice age around 12,200 BC, but now with an altered genetic profile.
-It is this genetic profile that is found in modern European rabbits.
-So, all things considered, France is the original home of medieval rabbits.
-However, Spain’s initial significance in this context is not insignificant.
-Spain comes from Hesperia, which in Phoenician terms meant “the land of African rabbits”.
+The story goes that the French rabbits were pushed into Spain during the last Ice Age, around 18,000 BC, only to re-invade France after the end around 12,200 BC; but now with an altered genetic profile.
+It is this genetic profile that is found among modern European rabbits.
+So, all things considered, France ended up as the original home of our medieval rabbits.
+However, Spain’s initial significance in this context is not important to remember.
+Spain derives from Hesperia, which in Phoenician meant “the land of African rabbits”.

 Trelleborg

-The oldest traces of rabbits in Denmark come from Trelleborg around 980, where archaeologists believe they may have been imported from France and ended up in the Vikings’ soup pot near Slagelse.
-It is conceivable, however, that rabbits had migrated from the south.
-Simply because they were widespread in the European landscape
+The oldest traces of rabbits in Denmark come from Trelleborg around 980.
+Archaeologists have pondered whether they were imported from Northern France and ended up in the Vikings’ soup-pot near Slagelse.
+It is conceivable, however, that rabbits had simply migrated from the south on their own soft furry paws.
+At that time they were widespread in the European landscape, and the weather had grew warmer after c.
+800 pushing their range northwards.

-For now, we must content ourselves with noting that rabbits in our latitudes were present in the Viking Age and that the word we use in Denmark to designate the animal kanin is derived from the original Latin cuniculus, and not the French rabotte (English rabbit), which originally only referred to young animals (as opposed to the mature animals, which in France are labelled Lapin).
+For now, we must content ourselves with noting that rabbits at our latitude were present in the Viking Age, and that the word we use in Denmark to designate the animal kanin is derived from the original Latin cuniculus, and not the French rabotte (English rabbit), which originally referred only to young animals (as opposed to the mature animals, which in France are labelled Lapin).
 In Danish, we encounter the rabbit in writing for the first time in King Valdemar’s Land Register (ca. 1241) as cuning, cyning.
 The Dictionary of the Danish Language states that this word is derived from Anglo-Saxon coning.
-And this word is indeed known from English dialects, but the term is also known from Dutch, French, German, Spanish, etc. So the exotic word here is rabbit and not the Latin-derived kanin, which is known throughout Western Europe.
-Curiously, cuniculus derives from Celtic, meaning dog.
+Although the word is indeed known from English dialects, the term or derivations thereof are also known in Dutch, French, German, Spanish, etc. So the exotic word here is rabbit – a Norman import post 1066, and not the Latin-derived kanin, which is known throughout Western Europe.
+Curiously, cuniculus might derive from Celtiiberian, meaning dog.
 Hence, cuniculus was a “small dog”.

-Such rabbits were kept in three ways.
-Firstly, it was common to designate a field as a rabbit park and fence it with a regular wall.
-This was called a garenne in French or a warren in English.
-In Danish, it was called a “rabbit garden”.
-The second way was to release them in dunes surrounded by marshes or moats, as is known from Amrum in North Frisia in the Wadden Sea.
+These noble rabbits were kept in three ways.
+Firstly, it was common to designate a field as a rabbit yard and even fence it with a regular pallisade or wall.
+This was called a garenne in French or a coneygarth in English.
+In Danish, it was called a kanin have.
+The second way was to release them in dunes surrounded by marshes or digged channels, as is known from Amrum in North Frisia in the Wadden Sea.
 Here the animals are called Amrumer Karnickel.
 The third possibility was to release them on islands.
-The latter method is documented in King Valdemar’s Land Register, where rabbits were kept as game on Orø in Roskilde Fjord and Sprogø in the Great Belt.
+The latter method is documented in King Valdemar’s Land Register from AD 1241, where rabbits were kept as game on Orø in Roskilde Fjord and Sprogø in the Great Belt.
 Here, they were hunted with bows and arrows or by keeping ferrets for the purpose.

 From a slightly later time, we know about the rabbits on Hjelm in Kattegat, where the king-slayer and his outlaw companions resided in the years between 1290 and 1306.
 On this fortified island, the medieval rabbit tunnels have been excavated, just as 161 rabbit bones were found in the waste from the castle kitchen.